 Digital technologies enable new financial products to reach historically unbanked populations, increasing financial access but also raising questions as to their broader social and economic impact.
 In Nigeria, researchers are working with a digital financial service provider who provided loans to applicants to assess how access to digital loans impacts the welfare of borrowers.
-The study found that being approved for a digital loan improves the applicant’s subjective well-being in the short term but does not significantly impact other measures of welfare such as income and expenditures, resilience, and women’s economic empowerment.
-Increasing the size of loans for approved applicants also had no significant impacts.
+Being approved for the loans increased subjective well-being after three months for applicants who normally would have been denied.
+Researchers found no impacts on other welfare measures such as income, resilience, or women’s economic empowerment in the short term.

 While digital financial services have catalyzed financial inclusion, access to financial services remains an obstacle in low- to middle- income countries (LMICs), where only 63 percent of adults have formal financial accounts.
 In Sub Saharan Africa, fewer than 43 percent of those aged 15 and older have a financial account at a financial institution or mobile service provider.
 Credit access also remains low.
 Between 2008 and 2018, credit extension rose from ten percent to eighteen percent while the population grew by 33 percent to one billion people.
 Without available credit services, smallholder farmers, small-and-medium enterprise (SME) owners, and vulnerable populations may have difficulty obtaining important loans to make profitable investments or pay off debts.

 There is extensive research about the impact of formal and informal credit access on recipients in LMICs.
 However, because digital credit is relatively new, robust evidence about their impact is still developing.
 This project adds to the growing literature by assessing how digital loans impact consumer welfare economically, socially, and psychologically.